TheIntroDB/iina-package/README.md

-# iina-package
+# TheIntroDB IINA Package

-TheIntroDB Plugin for IINA!
+Skip intro, recap, credits, and preview segments with TheIntroDB in IINA for MacOS

+## Installation
-To install, open up IINA, click Plugin -> Manage Plugins -> Install From GitHub -> Then add ours `TheIntroDB/iina-package` and you're good to go!
+Open IINA settings, click Plugins -> Install From GitHub -> Then add `https://github.com/TheIntroDB/iina-package` and install the package!

+License: GPLv3